101Priyanshi/Huffman-coding-compression/README.md

 ## OUTPUT (PREFIX CODES GENERATED)
 ![](output.png)<br/>
-#### As you can see that f is the most frequent character so it is assigned the shortest prefix code.
+### Since 'f' is the most frequent character so it is assigned the shortest prefix code.